Delogrand770/champGG/README.md

 Downloads item sets from champion.gg to be used with a League of Legends client

-# EXEs are Scary.
-Can I be sure you aren't hacking me?
+# Can I be sure you aren't hacking me?

 Yes you can (well at least from the compiled code)